ufal/public-license-selector/README.md

 [dspace]:https://github.com/ufal/clarin-dspace
 [cz]:https://lindat.mff.cuni.cz/repository/xmlui/

+## Contributing

+We welcome pull requests and issue reports.
+To get started:
+- Review the workflow in [`docs/extending.md`](docs/extending.md) for details on editing data files, updating the wizard, and running local builds/tests.
+- Open an issue or discussion before large changes so we can align on scope and direction.
+- Run `npm run build` and `npm start` to verify changes locally before submitting a PR.

+If you have questions, feel free to open a GitHub discussion or issue and we’ll help you find the right approach.

 ## Install

 The plugin contains common set of so called public licenses which will make your work publicly available.